Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/UnfiledcontainersApi.md

 *   where=(nodeType='cm:content INCLUDESUBTYPES')

-  'include':  // any | Returns additional information about the unfiled records container's children.
+  'include':  // Array<string> | Returns additional information about the unfiled records container's children.
 Any optional field from the response model can be requested.
 For example:
 * allowableOperations
 * aspectNames
 * association